 Emanuel Tewolde

-I am a third-year PhD student in the Computer Science Department of Carnegie Mellon University, where I am fortunate enough to be advised by Vincent Conitzer and to be part of the Foundations of Cooperative AI Lab (FOCAL).
+I am a third-year PhD student in the Computer Science Department of Carnegie Mellon University, where I am fortunate enough to be advised by Vincent Conitzer.
+My work is supported in part by the Cooperative AI PhD Fellowship.

-My current research interests lie in algorithmic game theory and reinforcement learning.
 I strive to understand how to enable artificial intelligence and humans to effectively achieve better (social) outcomes in strategic interactions with other agents.
-The methods I enjoy using include mathematical optimization, complexity theory, learning in games and deep learning.
+More specifically, my current research interests lie in algorithmic game theory and reinforcement learning, with an emphasis on cooperation and coordination of AI systems, trustworthy AI, and AI safety.
+The tools I enjoy using include mathematical optimization, learning in games, computational complexity, and foundation models.

 Prior to CMU, I completed a master’s and bachelor’s degree in mathematics at Imperial College London and the Technical University Darmstadt respectively.
-In addition to that, I have also worked with the Fraunhofer IEE on machine learning methods for smarter renewable energy systems.
+In addition to that, I have also worked with the Fraunhofer-Gesellschaft (IEE) on machine learning methods for smarter renewable energy systems.

 CV, Google Scholar, DBLP